Codeception

 To use Codeception with a remote PHP interpreter, choose one of the configurations in the dialog that opens:

-In the Test Runner area, appoint the configuration YML file to use for launching and executing scenarios.
+In the Test Runner area, set the path to the configuration YML file to be used for launching and executing scenarios.

 Clear the Default configuration file checkbox to have Codeception use the codeception.yml or codeception.dist.yml configuration file from the project root folder.
 If no such file is found, test execution fails, therefore it may be more reliable to specify the configuration file explicitly.

-Select the Default configuration file checkbox to specify your own YML configuration file.
-This file will be later used as default in all Codeception run/debug configurations.
+Select the Default configuration file checkbox to specify the path to the YML file to be used as the default configuration file in all Codeception run/debug configurations.

 Open the Create New PHP Test dialog by doing any of the following: